 Helpful hints for young telescope viewers

 "Firstly, children sometimes grab or touch the eyepiece, so use an inexpensive one.
 I gently warn children not to touch the telescope.
 In my area, parents have learned to tell their children not to touch the telescope.
 In some cases, a child will grab the eyepiece, causing the telescope to shift.
 For this reason, a Dobsonian telescope with a good finderscope is a good choice for Halloween outreach.
 A small stool or booster ladder may help very small viewers.
 Sometimes, parents hold their children up to look through the eyepiece.
-One may also place a monitor-connected video camera in the telescope and people can easily see the object on a screen.
-Finally, I have my bag of goodies next to my telescope so that the children get two treats!"
+One may also place a monitor-connected video camera in the telescope and people can easily see the object on a screen."
+(I would add that in this year of the pandemic, that might be the solution of all).
+"Finally," adds Mr. Schmude, "I have my bag of goodies next to my telescope so that the children get two treats!"

 Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
-He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications, and he is also an on-camera meteorologist for Verizon FiOS1 News in New York's lower Hudson Valley.
+He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications.
 Follow us on Twitter @Spacedotcom and on Facebook.